Marina Perazić

-Marina Perazić (born 29 May 1958) is a Croatian singer and DJ.
+Marina Perazić (born 29 May 1958) is a Croatian and former Yugoslav singer and DJ.
 Born in Rijeka, she gained prominence as a member of the synth-pop group Denis & Denis, which she formed with keyboardist and vocalist Davor Tolja, the two later joined by vocalist Edi Kraljić.
+As a member of Denis & Denis, Perazić gained nationwide popularity, becoming one of the biggest stars of the Yugoslav rock scene and often being described as a sex symbol.
 In 1986, she left Denis & Denis to start her solo career.
-As a member of Denis & Denis, Perazić gained nationwide popularity, becoming one of the biggest stars of the Yugoslav rock scene and often being described as a sex symbol.

 After releasing her debut album Marina in 1987, she moved to New York City, where she spent the following ten years without recording or performing.
 She returned to Rijeka in the late 1990s, releasing her second and latest solo album Ista kao more in 1998.
 Since the 2010s, she has been performing as a DJ.
-In 2012, she took part in Denis & Denis reunion.
+From 2012 to 2026, she took part in Denis & Denis reunions.

 Musical career

 Early career

 Marina Perazić started her singing career as a member of the Rijeka choir Jeka Primorja (Echo of the Coastline) and the multimedia group Sigma Tau.
 In 1981, she was invited by Davor Tolja, former member of the bands Vrijeme i Zemlja and Linija 32 (Line 32), to join his one-off band Toljina Funk Selekcija (Tolja's Funk Selection), formed to perform on the 1981 edition of RI Rock Festival.
 Perazić was at the time a civil engineering student.
 After Toljina Funk Selekcija disbanded, Tolja and Perazić recorded the song "Zimski vjetar" ("Winter Wind") with chanson singer Damir Pandur for the Zagreb Music Festival.
 Tolja played and did the arrangements for the song, and Perazić recorded backing vocals, which was her first studio recording.
 The song was released on the festival's official compilation album ZagrebFest – Šansone (ZagrebFest – Chansons) in 1982.